Soybeans

 Margin is the amount of capital that traders need to hold in their accounts to open and maintain leveraged trading positions.
 Brokers may have different margin requirements, depending on regulatory requirements.

-Forex.com and CMC Markets, for example, have a margin requirement of 1:10, or 10%, for soybean trading.
+Forex.com for example, has a margin requirement of 1:10, or 10%, for soybean trading.

 Regulatory Compliance